Meet the Department

 How did we get so advanced?
 A unit focussed on the Industrial Revolution, charting the changes and impact on society.

 USA: land of the free?
 A unit charting the treatment of Black people in America spanning life before slavery and culminating in the Civil Rights Movement.

 How close did we come to Nuclear War?
-A unit focussed on 20th Century conflict covering the two world wars and exploring the Cold War that followed.
+A unit that investigates the growth of superpowers and charts the key events of the Cold War.

 For our students this means that they will sit 3 exams on the following topics: